What are the most popular Pins on Pinterest? And more importantly, what can brands learn from them?

 In fact, users report that the platform helps them learn new things and find new products.
-What’s more, Pinners are twice as likely to say that time spent on the platform was time well-spent.
+What’s more, Pinners are twice as likely to say that their time on the platform was time well-spent.

 On the social side, people can “re-pin” (i.e., share) posts that they like.
 Meaning, certain pins can essentially go viral.

 Let’s examine the most popular pins on Pinterest as of right now and consider why they’re so popular.
-That’s easy to do because Pinterest provides a link that shows us the most popular pins at any point in time.

 For our purposes, we’ll avoid looking at promoted pins, or paid advertisements, even though they often get more re-pins than their organic counterparts due to their increased visibility on the platform.